 ALL itself doesn't appear to have a strong inherited component.
 That is, it doesn't seem to run in families, so a person’s risk is not increased if a family member (other than an identical twin - see below) has the disease.

-ALL is more common in whites than in African Americans, but the reasons for this are not clear.
+ALL is more common in White individuals than in African Americans, but the reasons for this are not clear.

-ALL is slightly more common in males than in females.
-The reason for this is unknown.
+In general, leukemia is more common in men than women.
+This includes ALL that is more common in males than in females.
+The reason for this is not clear.

 Someone who has an identical twin who develops ALL in the first year of life has an increased risk of getting ALL.